iotaledger/hornet/docs/getting_started/installation_steps.md

 ```bash
 tar -xf HORNET-0.6.0_Linux_x86_64.tar.gz
 ```
-* Once extracted, you get a main executable file, for ex `hornet` for linux, or `hornet.exe` for Windows
+* Once extracted, you get a main executable file, for example `hornet` for linux, or `hornet.exe` for Windows
 * There are also sample [configuration](../post_installation/config.md) `json` files available in the archive

 **Run Hornet using `--help` to get all executable-related arguments:**